Ozempic and Eating Disorders: What You Need to Know

 GLP-1s pose potential risks for anyone who:

-- Has recovered from an eating disorder
+- Has recovered from an eating disorder, including anorexia, bulimia or binge eating disorder

 - Currently lives with an eating disorder